-Review and comply with the Professional Practice Experience Handbook, MUM Site, Important Dates, Clinical Calendar, and Mandatory Document list.
+Dates, Clinical Calendar, and Mandatory Document list.
 Submit my Mandatory Documents by the deadlines provided on the Important Dates.
 Provide any extra requirements requested by my Placement Facility.
 Be available to attend placement at any time including UniSQ semester breaks and exam periods.
 Submit any preferences and expressions of interest to the Academic Team for consideration.
 Acknowledge that I may not be given a placement at my preferred location and that I may be required to travel long distances to attend placement.
-To prep pare for my placement After Placement Release, I will: Organise leave, personal commitments, UniSQ Placement Uniform, and my ID Card etc. Ensure I am familiar with the insurance and emergency information in the Professional Practice Experience Handbook.
+To prepare for my placement After Placement Release, I will: Organise leave, personal commitments, UniSQ Placement Uniform, and my ID Card etc. Ensure I am familiar with the insurance and emergency information in the Professional Practice Experience Handbook.
 Apply for Accommodation and a financial Clinical Bursary if applicable.
 During and after my placement, I will: Always present professionally in my full uniform with my ID Card.
 Abide by professional expectations, codes, standards, and practices for midwives.
 Comply with fatigue management policies and manage my own work so it doesn't impact on my placement.
 Notify my Supervisor, Course Examiner and UniSQ Placements Team of any absences.
 Report any incidents while on placement as per UniSQ guidelines.
 Keep copies of all my assessments and timesheets.
-Notify the Placements Team of any makeup requirements.